gskielian/Adventures-in-WebGL/Adventures-in-Three.js/Adding-3D-Images/Good-Places-For-Free-Models.md

 3D Models
 ========

-Below are a few sites I use a lot for getting pre-made 3D objects for my websites:
+Below are a few sites I use a lot for getting free, pre-made 3D objects for my websites:

 | Site | Link  | What it has |